FC Urartu: Yerevan

-FC Banants was relocated to Yerevan in 2001.
+In 2001, FC Banants was relocated to Yerevan.
 At the beginning of 2003, Banants merged with FC Spartak Yerevan, but was able to limit the name of the new merger to FC Banants.
 Spartak became Banants's youth academy and later changed the name to Banants-2.
 Because of the merger, Banants acquired many players from Spartak Yerevan, including Samvel Melkonyan.
 After the merger, Banants took a more serious approach and have finished highly in the league table ever since.
 The club managed to lift the Armenian Cup in 2007.

-Experience is making way for youth for the 2008 and 2009 seasons.
+Experience made way for youth for the 2008 and 2009 seasons.
 The departures of most of the experienced players have left the club's future to the youth.
 Along with two Ukrainian players, Ugandan international, Noah Kasule, has been signed.

 The club headquarters are located on Jivani Street 2 of the Malatia-Sebastia District, Yerevan.